Bringing improved healthcare, safe play areas and better nutrition to thousands of children in deprived parts of London.

 Morgan Stanley focused on helping children eat and play better in Tower Hamlets

-The project set out to deliver 14,000 healthy meals; fitness programmes and health workshops for 3,000 children and families; safe places to play for 2,500 children; access to health education and a community health advisor for 3,000 children and families.
+The project set out to deliver within two years: 14,000 healthy meals; fitness programmes and health workshops for 3,000 children and families; safe places to play for 2,500 children; access to health education and a community health advisor for 3,000 children and families.

-The programme is designed “not only to provide a short-term solution but also to embed these processes and mechanisms, thus enabling the community to make a real difference over the longer term and ensuring this a truly collaborative effort for all concerned,” says Clare Woodman, Incoming Head of EMEA.
+"The programme is designed not only to provide a short term solution, but also to embed these processes and mechanisms, thus enabling the community to make a real difference over the longer term and ensuring this a truly collaborative effort for all concerned,” says Clare Woodman, Incoming Head of EMEA.